-- In accordance with the Procurement Strategy for Aboriginal Business (PSAB) announced on March 27, 1996, requirements designated by client departments as set aside under PSAB will be restricted to qualified Aboriginal businesses.
+- In accordance with the Procurement Strategy for Indigenous Business (PSIB) announced on March 27, 1996 and modified in August 2021, requirements designated by client departments as set aside under PSIB will be restricted to qualified Indigenous businesses.

-- Even though a procurement is set aside under PSAB, all applicable procurement policies and procedures must be followed.
+- Even though a procurement is set aside under PSIB, all applicable procurement policies and procedures must be followed.

-- The decision to set aside a procurement under PSAB is the responsibility of the client department.
+- The decision to set aside a procurement under PSIB is the responsibility of the client department.

-- There are two types of PSAB set-asides:
+- There are two types of PSIB set-asides:

 - Mandatory Set-Asides:

-- It is mandatory to set aside a procurement under PSAB if an Aboriginal population is the primary recipient or end user of the goods or services being procured and the value exceeds $5,000, provided that operational requirements, prudence, probity, best value and sound contracting management can be assured.
+- It is mandatory to set aside a procurement under PSIB if an Indigenous population is the primary recipient or end user of the goods or services being procured and the value exceeds $5,000, provided that operational requirements, prudence, probity, best value and sound contracting management can be assured.

-- In order for an Aboriginal population to be the primary recipient or end user of the goods or services being procured, delivery does not have to be directly to the Aboriginal community.
-For example, goods may be delivered to a government department site and later distributed to Aboriginal communities, groups or individuals.
+- In order for an Indigenous population to be the primary recipient or end user of the goods or services being procured, delivery does not have to be directly to the Indigenous community.
+For example, goods may be delivered to a government department site and later distributed to Indigenous communities, groups or individuals.

-- For more information and examples of what constitute a mandatory set-aside under PSAB, please refer to Aboriginal Affairs and Northern Development Canada's (AANDC) interpretation bulletin.
+- For more information and examples of what constitute a mandatory set-aside under PSIB, please contact Indigenous Services Canada (ISC) by sending an email to: email@example.com

 - Under ARCHIVED - TBS Contracting Policy Notice 1996-2,

-- an area, or community in which Aboriginal people make up at least 80 percent of the population;
+- an area, or community in which Indigenous people make up at least 51 percent of the population;

-- a group of people for whom the procurement is aimed in which Aboriginal people make up at least 80 percent of the group.
+- a group of people for whom the procurement is aimed in which Indigenous people make up at least 51 percent of the group.

-- Voluntary Set-Asides: Client departments may designate any procurement as being restricted exclusively to qualified Aboriginal suppliers.
-Contracting officers should assist client departments in meeting their performance objectives under the program, by drawing their attention to opportunities for voluntary PSAB set-asides, when qualified Aboriginal suppliers are known to exist in the marketplace.
+- Voluntary Set-Asides: Client departments may designate any procurement as being restricted exclusively to qualified Indigenous suppliers.
+Contracting officers should assist client departments in meeting their performance objectives under the program, by drawing their attention to opportunities for voluntary PSIB set-asides, when qualified Indigenous suppliers are known to exist in the marketplace.

 - Mandatory Set-Asides:

-- When a procurement is set aside under PSAB and no aboriginal business submitted a responsive bid/offer/arrangement, then the solicitation must be reissued, either as a set-aside once again (after the necessary adjustments to the solicitation have been made), or open to all bidders in accordance with the procedures for the applicable trade agreement(s), taking into account the relevant thresholds, and all the related applicable components, which apply to the requirement in the absence of a set-aside.
-This re-solicitation process will also apply when Aboriginal bids/offers/arrangements are received but a contract will not be awarded in order to avoid conflicting with sound contracting principles such as best value, prudence and probity.
-(See 9.40.25 Sound Contracting Principles.)
+- When a procurement is set aside under PSIB and no Indigenous business submitted a responsive bid/offer/arrangement, then the solicitation must be reissued, either as a set-aside once again (after the necessary adjustments to the solicitation have been made), or open to all bidders in accordance with the procedures for the applicable trade agreement(s), taking into account the relevant thresholds, and all the related applicable components, which apply to the requirement in the absence of a set-aside.
+This re-solicitation process will also apply when Indigenous bids/offers/arrangements are received but a contract will not be awarded in order to avoid conflicting with sound contracting principles such as best value, prudence and probity.
+(See 9.40.25 Sound contracting principles.)

-- PWGSC will not unilaterally declare a procurement set-aside under PSAB.
-However, following receipt of a requisition above $5,000, for which an Aboriginal population is the primary recipient or end user, but is not designated as a PSAB set-aside, the contracting officer should contact the client department and identify the potential omission.
-If the client indicates that the procurement is not to be set aside under PSAB, the file should be annotated accordingly, and the procurement may then proceed.
+- PWGSC will not unilaterally declare a procurement set-aside under PSIB.
+However, following receipt of a requisition above $5,000, for which an Indigenous population is the primary recipient or end user, but is not designated as a PSIB set-aside, the contracting officer should contact the client department and identify the potential omission.
+If the client indicates that the procurement is not to be set aside under PSIB, the file should be annotated accordingly, and the procurement may then proceed.

-- The primary source of policy advice on the Procurement Strategy for Aboriginal Business (PSAB) for Public Works and Government Services Canada contracting officers is the Policy, Advice and Aboriginal Considerations Division (PAACD).
-Contracting officers can contact PAACD by sending an e-mail to TPSGC.RCNDGAERTGSAEA-NCRABCLCAPSAB.PWGSC@tpsgc-pwgsc.gc.ca.
+- The primary source of policy advice on the Procurement Strategy for Indigenous Business (PSIB) for Public Works and Government Services Canada contracting officers is the Indigenous Procurement Policy Division (IPPD).
+Contracting officers can contact IPPD by sending an email to TPSGC.PAApprovisionAutochtone-APIndigenousProc.PWGSC@tpsgc-pwgsc.gc.ca.

-- Contracting officers should share with PAACD any advice on PSAB received from other sources before taking any action, in order to ensure a consistent approach to the implementation of PSAB.
-As well, any discrepancy in the information gathered by the contracting officer must be brought to the attention of PAACD.
+- Contracting officers should share with IPPD any advice on PSIB received from other sources before taking any action, in order to ensure a consistent approach to the implementation of PSIB.
+As well, any discrepancy in the information gathered by the contracting officer must be brought to the attention of IPPD.
 Contracting officers must document their files to include any advice received.
 The approval documents should include the rationale for any key decisions.

-Comprehensive Land Claims Agreements (CLCAs) must not be confused with the Procurement Strategy for Aboriginal Business (PSAB).
+Comprehensive Land Claims Agreements (CLCAs) must not be confused with the Procurement Strategy for Indigenous Business (PSIB).
 For information on CLCAs, contracting officers should consult section 9.35 Comprehensive Land Claims Agreements (CLCAs).
-For information on how CLCAs contracting obligations and PSAB interrelate, refer to section 9.35.65 Comprehensive Land Claims Agreements and Procurement Strategy for Aboriginal Business.
+For information on how CLCAs contracting obligations and PSIB interrelate, refer to section 9.35.65 Comprehensive Land Claims Agreements and Procurement Strategy for Indigenous Business.

-- If the value of the procurement is equal to or greater than $25,000, PSAB and the Canadian Content Policy will be applied simultaneously.
+- If the value of the procurement is equal to or greater than $25,000, PSIB and the Canadian Content Policy will be applied simultaneously.

-- Having established that the procurement will be conducted as a PSAB set-aside, contracting officers must then apply the Canadian Content Policy in the same manner as any other procurement but in the context of the Aboriginal business supplier community.
-Contracting officers must determine whether there are sufficient eligible firms to carry out the procurement as solely limited (i.e., two or more Aboriginal businesses are able to provide Canadian goods or services), conditionally limited (i.e., there may be two or more Aboriginal suppliers of Canadian goods or services), or open (i.e., there is an insufficient number of Aboriginal businesses able to provide Canadian goods or services; the procurement is open to all Aboriginal businesses regardless of the origin of the goods and services supplied).
-(See 3.130 Canadian Content.)
+- Having established that the procurement will be conducted as a PSIB set-aside, contracting officers must then apply the Canadian Content Policy in the same manner as any other procurement but in the context of the Indigenous business supplier community.
+Contracting officers must determine whether there are sufficient eligible firms to carry out the procurement as solely limited (i.e., two or more Indigenous businesses are able to provide Canadian goods or services), conditionally limited (i.e., there may be two or more Indigenous suppliers of Canadian goods or services), or open (i.e., there is an insufficient number of Indigenous businesses able to provide Canadian goods or services; the procurement is open to all Indigenous businesses regardless of the origin of the goods and services supplied).
+(See 3.130 Canadian Content Policy.)

-In support of PSAB, client departments may designate that a proportion of subcontracts on projects be reserved for Aboriginal business, or that suppliers are to be encouraged through the use of incentives - e.g., additional evaluation points to hire Aboriginal businesses as subcontractors.
-The inclusion of Aboriginal businesses as subcontractors must be clearly identified in the solicitation as an evaluation criterion.
-This is not permitted for procurements subject to the international trade agreements, e.g. NAFTA (Article 1006: Prohibition of Offsets) or WTO-AGP (Article XVI ).
+In support of PSIB, client departments may designate that a proportion of subcontracts through open procurement be reserved for Indigenous business, or that non-Indigenous suppliers are to be encouraged through the use of incentives - e.g., additional evaluation points to hire Indigenous businesses as subcontractors.
+The inclusion of Indigenous businesses as subcontractors must be clearly identified in the solicitation as an evaluation criterion.
+This is permitted by all of Canada’s free trade agreements.

-Fundamental to all PSAB procurements is the need to adhere to sound contracting principles.
-Contracting officers must always be cognizant of the principles of best value, prudence, probity, and operational requirements, in planning their procurement strategy for PSAB set-aside requirements.
+Fundamental to all PSIB procurements is the need to adhere to sound contracting principles.
+Contracting officers must always be cognizant of the principles of best value, prudence, probity, and operational requirements, in planning their procurement strategy for PSIB set-aside requirements.

-- Upon receipt and acceptance of a requisition for a PSAB set-aside procurement, contracting officers must inform Aboriginal Procurement and Business Promotion Directorate, Aboriginal Affairs and Northern Development Canada (AANDC).
+- Upon receipt and acceptance of a requisition for a PSIB set-aside procurement, contracting officers must inform the Business Development Directorate, Indigenous Services Canada (ISC).

-- Notification to AANDC must be sent, by fax or e-mail, before the release of the solicitation, to:
+- Notification to ISC must be sent, by email, before the release of the solicitation, to: